Guide to Work, Study, Travel and Living Abroad

 A child in Ecuador, a people known for their hospitality and warmth, where many expats live.

-A traveler's paradise and very popular destination for long-term living.
+It is a traveler's paradise and a popular long-term destination.
 Ecuador has "hit the scene," so to speak, and created quite a stir.
 Locations for long-term living are numerous:

 • The colonial city of Cuenca